The Canadian Union of Public Employees is Canada’s largest union.

 CUPE is the largest health care union in the province, representing over 13,600 health care providers working in hospitals, long-term care, home care, community rehabilitation services and mental health services.
 From continuing care aids to licensed practical nurses (LPNs), dietary staff to medical diagnostic technologists and technicians, housekeeping and laundry aids to clerical and maintenance staff, CUPE members are an important part of the health care team caring for you and your loved ones.

-CUPE Local 5430 replaces the CUPE Health Care Council and the five health locals that voted last summer to merge into one.
+CUPE Local 5430 replaces the CUPE Health Care Council of Unions and the five health locals that voted in the summer of 2017 to merge into one effective January 1, 2018.
 CUPE represents members working in the following health regions: Prairie North Health Region, Prince Albert Parkland Health Region, Regina Qu’Appelle Health Region, Sun Country Health Region and Sunrise Health Region.

 Education Workers’ Steering Committee